A disparaging term for an accountant, or anyone excessively concerned with statistical records or accounts.

 Then, lastly, we get to bean counters, that is, 'accountants'.
-The earliest reference I can find to the use of 'bean counter' with this meaning is in the US newspaper The Fort Wayne News And Sentinel, February 1919, in an article titled The Bean Counter:
+The earliest modern reference I can find to the use of 'bean counter' with this meaning is in the US newspaper The Fort Wayne News And Sentinel, February 1919, in an article titled The Bean Counter:

 The son of Josephus has been promoted in the quartermaster's department.
 "I suppose," remarked the Gentleman at the Adjacent Desk "I suppose that somebody has to count the beans for Colonel Roosevelt's fighting sons."

 However, it is likely that the expression wasn't coined in English but is a translation from German.